-Select Enabled to enable an sSATA port specified by the user.
+Select Enabled to support hot-plugging on the port specified by the user, which will allow the user to replace an sSATA drive without shutting down the system.
 The options are Disabled and Enabled.

-sSATA Port 0 ~ Port 3 Spin Up Device
+sSATA Port 0-3 Spin Up Device

 On an edge detect from 0 to 1, set this item to allow the PCH to start a COMRE-SET initialization to the device.
-The options are Enabled and Disabled.
+The options are Disabled and Enabled.

-Port 0 ~ Port 3 sSATA Device Type
+Port 0-3 sSATA Device Type

-Use this item to specify if the sSATA port specified by the user should be connected to a Solid State drive or a Hard Disk Drive.
+Use this item to specify if the sSATA port specified by the user should be connected to a solid state drive or a hard disk drive.
 The options are Hard Disk Drive and Solid State Drive.